Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 Measles symptoms are typical of many viral infections.
 They include a rash, fever, cough, and runny nose.
 In most cases, the illness resolves in a week.
 However, about 20% of measles cases do not resolve themselves.
 Complications may develop which include ear infections, pneumonia, and encephalitis, a condition that can lead to deafness, seizures, and permanent brain damage.
 In the developing world, measles has a fatality rate that can approach 25%.

 Physicians usually diagnose measles based on symptoms including the typical measles rash.
 Blood tests can confirm the diagnosis, but these cannot be performed until several weeks after recovery.

 Is treatment available?

 There is no effective medical treatment for measles.
 Like the common cold, the infection is cleared by the body’s own immune system.
 If measles complications develop, however, then a physician may advise certain medical treatments.

 Can measles be prevented?

-Absolutely!
-The measles vaccine is one of the triumphs of the medical profession.
-It is usually administered as the MMR vaccine, which protects against measles, mumps and rubella viruses.
+Yes.
+The measles vaccine is one of the triumphs of modern medicine.
+It is usually administered as the MMR vaccine, which protects against measles, mumps, and rubella viruses.
 The vaccine contains live measles virus in a weakened form that can create immunity but not cause disease.
-In nearly all cases, vaccine immunity after 2 doses is lifelong.
+In nearly all cases, vaccine immunity is lifelong after two doses of MMR.

 Adults born before 1957 are assumed to have immunity and are not advised to be vaccinated.
-Certain populations are considered to be higher risk and vaccination should be strongly considered.
-These categories include college students, hospital workers, women of childbearing age and international travelers or cruise ship passengers.
+Certain populations are considered at higher risk, and vaccination should be strongly considered.
+These categories include college students, hospital workers, women of childbearing age, and international travelers or cruise ship passengers.

-Anyone who potentially has measles should limit contact with susceptible individuals and avoid crowded regions including air travel and public transportation.
+Anyone who potentially has measles should limit contact with susceptible individuals and avoid crowded areas including air travel and public transportation.